karinpatenge/asktom-spatial/2024/08_RasterData101/scripts/04-get-started_with_georaster.md

    select * from cs_srs where cs_name = 'NAD83 / California zone 3';
    ```

    Check [epsg.io](https://epsg.io/26943) to get more details about the coordinate reference system.
 You need details from the parameters to insert the SDO metadata for the spatial extent.
+The values for `SDO_DIM_ELEMENT` you find under `Projected Bounds`.

    ```sql
    -- Remove previously added metadata